Review of the Chase Ink Business Unlimited Credit Card

 The Chase Ink Business Unlimited Card is a good option for small business owners who want a flat-rate cash back card for general spending.

-You’ll get 1.5% back for every purchase, with no need to think about bonus categories.
-There’s a hefty intro bonus of $500.
-And you’ll get a year at 0% Intro APR on Purchases APR for purchases before the regular 15.24% - 21.24% Variable starts.
+You’ll get 5% cash back on Lyft rides and 1.5% back for every other purchase, so other than the temporary Lyft rewards, there’s no need to think about bonus categories.
+There’s a hefty intro bonus, and a nice 0% intro APR.
 The extra benefits aren’t bad, but they aren’t the star of the show either.

 All this comes for no annual fee, making it easy to profit with this card.
 Just avoid being charged interest, which can quickly eat up any cash back you earn.